MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/concept-face-detection.md

 If you're detecting faces from a video feed, you might be able to improve performance by adjusting certain settings on your video camera:

 * **Smoothing**: Many video cameras apply a smoothing effect.
 You should turn this off if you can because it creates a blur between frames and reduces clarity.
-* **Shutter Speed**: A faster shutter speed reduces the amount of motion between frames and makes each frame clearer.
+* **Shutter speed**: A faster shutter speed reduces the amount of motion between frames and makes each frame clearer.
 We recommend shutter speeds of 1/60 second or faster.
-* **Shutter Angle**: Some cameras specify shutter angle instead of shutter speed.
+* **Shutter angle**: Some cameras specify shutter angle instead of shutter speed.
 You should use a lower shutter angle, if possible, which results in clearer video frames.

     >[!NOTE]
     > A camera sensor with a lower shutter angle receives less light in each frame, so the image is darker.
 You need to determine the right level to use.